uncle-ben-devel/hskanner3d/README.md

 </p>

 # HSkanner3D
 3D scanning using a network of Raspberry Pies with camera modules and photogrammetry.
 This project is funded and overseen by Hochschule Karlsruhe - Technik und Wirtschaft and developed by Benedikt Reinberger.
-It involves the design and assembly of a complete 3D scanner.
+It involves the design and assembly of a complete 3D scanner (hardware and software).
 If you want to build your own, this may be a good starting point.
 ## this project is still a WIP.

 ## HSkanner3D system architecture